hoichanhoichan/hoichan/README.md

 # Welcome to Hoi's GitHub Profile!

 ## About Me

-I'm a passionate software developer with a love for open source projects.
+I'm a dedicated data analyst specializing in risk management and passionate about open source projects.

 ## Skills